rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

-As you can see we passed struct to method as copy but method was able to modify original object pointer by reference inside struct (`[]byte` slice in this example gets modified from `{0x0}` to `{0xa}`)
+As you can see we passed struct to method as copy but method was able to modify original object pointer by reference inside a struct (`[]byte` slice in this example gets modified from `{0x0}` to `{0xa}`)

 # Struct pointer as receiver
-Functions receivers can be also struct pointes.
+Functions receivers can be also struct pointers.
 Remember that struct of given type and pointer to that struct are two different things in Go.
-As you may guess by passing pointer to struct as receiver type we give our method ability to modify all fields of original struct.
+As you may guess by passing a pointer to the struct as receiver type we give our method ability to modify all fields of the original struct.

 ```go
 package main